itsparth/edgedb-dart/rstdocs/api.rst

       TransactionOptions options
     )

-Returns a new :ref:`Options <edgedb-dart-Options>` object with the specified :ref:`TransactionOptions <edgedb-dart-TransactionOptions>`.
+Returns a new :ref:`Options <gel-dart-Options>` object with the specified :ref:`TransactionOptions <gel-dart-TransactionOptions>`.

-.. _edgedb-dart-Session:
+.. _gel-dart-Session:

 *class* Session
 ---------------